Middle School 6-8

 The eighth grade English/Language Arts course continues student development in curriculum areas from grade 7.
 Students should exhibit an inquiring mind, think logically and creatively, and work well on their own, producing well organized work that is punctual and accurate.
 Students read many stimulating classical and contemporary pieces in an anthology which include short stories, poetry, drama, and nonfiction.
 Relevant and thematically appropriate novels are read each unit, and students regularly complete text analysis and quote integration when writing responses to these novels.
 Specific literary terms, language and sound devices are taught, and vocabulary is addressed within the context of their reading and writing.
 Students engage in the writing process with emphasis on informative and research-based writing.
 Spelling and grammar are taught in connection with the students’ writing.
 Student skills are tested through creation recitation of poetry, reading original writing pieces, participating in literature circle and classroom discussions, and presenting collaborative and individual projects to the class.
 Teachers employ a variety of assessments to monitor student growth and development.
 Students must exhibit maturity and self-discipline in order to keep up with classroom discussions and the pacing of assignments and activities.

 The sixth grade Spanish curriculum provides students with a solid foundation for middle school level Spanish, particularly in vocabulary and grammar.
-Throughout the year, students build on foundational skills in order to develop their comprehension of proficiency focused in the areas of speaking, listening, reading, and writing.
-In addition, students study the cultures of Spain and Latin America through various reading and writing comprehension activities.
+Throughout the year, students build on foundational skills to develop their comprehension of proficiency focused in the areas of speaking, listening, reading, and writing.
+Also, students study the cultures of Spain and Latin America through various reading and writing comprehension activities.

-Seventh grade Spanish curriculum is a continuation of the skills learned concretely in sixth grade, which include an in-depth study of vocabulary, grammar, and the development of communicative skills of speaking, listening, and reading and cultural studies.
+Seventh grade Spanish curriculum is a continuation of the skills learned concretely in sixth grade, which includes an in-depth study of vocabulary, grammar, and the development of communicative skills of speaking, listening, and reading and cultural studies.
 There is an increased emphasis placed upon the refinement of real-world application of grammar through written and oral communication.

 The eighth grade Spanish curriculum continues to develop and strengthen the four language skills (listening, speaking, reading, and writing).
 Students are expected to refine their skills through class participation, cultural readings, a novel, and written assignments.